How Do You Apply Joist Tape?

 - Prepare.
 Clean the surface, ensuring it is clean and free from debris.

-- Apply Trex Protect to all the joists, rim joists, beams, stringers, support posts, and the ledger board.
+- Apply Trex Protect to all the joists, rim joists, bearers, stringers, support posts, and the ledger board.
 After covering all horizontal and vertical surfaces, cut the tape to length with a utility knife.

 Benefits of Deck Joist Tape